infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_ip_allocation.md

   The default value is an empty string.
 If you specify both `ipv6_addr` and `ipv6_cidr`, then the `ipv6_addr` address is allocated and `ipv6_cidr` is ignored.
   Example: `2000:1148::10`.
 * `ttl`: optional, specifies the 'time to live' value for the DNS record.
 This parameter is relevant only when `enable_dns` is set to `true`.
-  If a value is not specified, the value is inherited from the parent zone of the DNS records for this resource.
+  If a value is not specified, then in NIOS, the value is inherited from the parent zone of the DNS records for this resource.
 Example: `3600`.
 * `comment`: optional, specifies the human-readable description of the resource.
 Example: `Front-end cloud node`.
 * `ext_attrs`: optional, specifies the set of NIOS extensible attributes that are attached to the NIOS resource.
   An extensible attribute must be a JSON map translated into a string value.
 Example: